ahmed-saber/Udacity_Classic_Arcade_Game/README.md

 ## Project details

-- Styling the project design from this file `css/app.css`.
+- Styling the project design from this file `css/style.css`.
-- Animate.css is included you can find it inside this path `css/animate.css`.
 - The game is using bootstrap and jQuery.

 ### Contributing